Where is Peisey-Vallandry?

 Peisey village is a traditional farming village, and most of the buildings were here long before the ski industry came to the area.

 There is a real charm here during the snowy winters.
 In Peisey village you will find two bar-restaurants and a shop that is well stocked for food and souvenirs.
+There is also a bakery serving fresh pastries and bread every day, a small ski hire shop, a tourist office and new for 2023/24 a new bar and restaurant replacing the beautiful old post office.

 The smallest village is Nancroix, which is a little further away from the ski resort on the edge of the Vanoise National Park.